odayakanaasa/iet/src/posts/hello-internet.md

 IET is a team of programmers in the Department of Innovation and Technology (DoIT) at the [City of Detroit](http://www.detroitmi.gov/).

-We partner with City departments to build digital tools that solve information challenges.
-Our projects aim to simplify internal work flows and make data more accessible to residents.
+We partner with City departments to build digital tools that solve civic problems and information challenges.
+We manage Detroit’s [open data program](https://data.detroitmi.gov) and a portfolio of open-source projects that range from interactive maps to text and voice apps.
+Our work aims to simplify internal workflows, make data more accessible to residents, and help our City government be more responsive and connected.

 IET stands for Innovation & Emerging Technology for now, but we're on a new year's mission to swap out "innovation" with something less buzzy.
 Say hello and drop ideas at [iet@detroitmi.gov](mailto:iet@detroitmi.gov).